mark-watson/Java-AI-Book/manuscript/deeplearning.md

 ## Running the DL4J Example Programs and Modifying Them For Your Use

-To get started clone the DL4J examples repository if you have not already done so and fetch all of the required libraries:
+To get started clone the DL4J examples repository written by the authors of DL4J if you have not already done so and fetch all of the required libraries:

 {lang="bash",linenos=off}
 ~~~~~~~~